atiqueahmedziad/intro-git-workshop/lessons/github-pull-request.md

 ---

 Since we have cloned a repository into our local machine, lets make some local changes in it.
+Before starting to make changes -

+- Open a new branch.

 Once we are doing with making changes, do the following -

-- add the changes to index/ staging area.
+- add the changes to index/staging area.
 - commit the the changes.
 - push the changes in your remote forked repository.